denwilliams/MoX/readme.md

 This project uses my XBMC Controller library for API communications: http://denwilliams.github.io/XbmcControllerJs/

 MoX is built using the Durandal SPA framework, including Knockout, and RequireJS. jLinq is used for data sorting and manipulation.
 Bootstrap 3 is used for UI styling.

+Because there aren't any CORS issues in web sockets, you can try it out the alpha version on rawgithhub: https://rawgithub.com/denwilliams/MoX/master/config.html